 "They were a fierce tribe of female thieves and warriors that lived in the desert.
 Ganondorf was actually one of their race.
 It was said that a male was born to them only once every hundred years and when that happened he would be declared king.
-Since they were thieves, I thought that they would have tons of artifacts and treasures in the ruins of their fortress, think of all the historical knowledge that could be there, just lying forgotten under the sand.
+Since they were thieves, I thought that they would have tons of artifacts and treasures in the ruins of their fortress.
+Think of all the historical knowledge that could be there, just lying forgotten under the sand.
 But I guess I would need to get to doing a rather copious amount of excavating if I want to find it."
-He said disappointed.
+He said, disappointed.

 "I like the sound of the Gerudo," Ashei said wistfully.
 "I got to admit that a whole tribe of female warriors sounds very appealing."

 "What happened to them?"
-Link asked his curiosity aroused.
-"I know as a fact that there is no one living in that desert anymore."
+Link asked, his curiosity aroused.
+"I know for a fact that there is no one living in that desert anymore."

 "The records of that are very unclear," Shad said dejectedly.
 That's why I wanted to find their fortress.
 Some accounts say that there was a war, others political turmoil or a plague of some kind.
 I do know for sure that there was a terrible earthquake here that altered the landscape, evidenced by several accounts in our historical records and what you yourself have told me, Link, about the collapsed gorge.
 One historian says that the Gerudo left with a small group of hylains during a period of political unrest after Ganondorf was put to death by the sages during the lifetime of the Hero of Time, and afterwards the earthquake destroyed what was left."

 There was a moment of silence as they took in this information before Link pointed at something on the ancient map.